-Beyond Mexico and the United States, Canada has concluded free trade agreements with Chile, Costa Rica, and Israel, completed negotiations with Ireland, Norway, Switzerland, Colombia, and Peru, and engaged in talks with South Korea, Singapore, and several other receptive countries.
+Beyond Mexico and the United States, Canada has concluded free trade agreements with Chile, Costa Rica, and Israel, completed negotiations with Iceland, Norway, Switzerland, Columbia, Panama, and Peru, and engaged in talks with South Korea, Singapore, and several other receptive countries.
 But the biggest prize abides: the European Union, the world's largest market.
-However, for reasons best known to the EU Commission in Brussels and never fully explained to Ottawa, the European Union has for 15 years or more rejected Canadian overtures for a free trade agreement while welcoming those of developing countries, leaving Canada today as one of only 8 countries without some form of preferential agreement with the EU.
+However, for reasons best known to the EU Commission and never fully explained to Ottawa, the European Union has for 15 years or more rejected Canadian overtures for a free trade agreement while welcoming those of developing countries, leaving Canada today as one of only eight countries without some form of preferential agreement with the EU.

-Ottawa has been left to speculate that the EU Commission (or France, in particular) regards Canada-EU negotiations as a potential threat to the sanctity of the Common Agricultural Policy of the EU.
-Or that the Commission may have convinced itself that it could not negotiate free trade with Canada without running the risk of giving something away that it might eventually want as a major negotiating chip in the far larger game with the United States - if any such negotiation were eventually to emerge (no such reservation existed in the case of Canada's NAFTA partner, Mexico, its being defined by Brussels as a developing country).
-The EU itself, in a July 18, 2008, letter from French president Nicolas Sarkozy and European Commission president José Barroso to Prime Minister Stephen Harper, stated that a free trade agreement between the EU and Canada would give rise to demands by other OECD members - notably Japan, but also Australia, New Zealand, and potentially the United States.
-Such demands would make it more and more necessary that the EU address the issue of agreements with the OECD countries.
+The EU itself, in a July 2008, letter from French president Sarkozy and European Commission president Barroso to Prime Minister Harper, stated that a free trade agreement between the EU and Canada would give rise to demands by other OECD members - notably Japan, but also Australia, New Zealand, and potentially the United States.
+Such potential demands make it necessary that the EU finally address the issue of agreements with OECD countries.
 Negotiations with Canada would help to clarify the real questions.
-No longer is the EU putting forward the Doha Development Round as a reason a Canada-EU deal could not be discussed.
-That reason for delay no longer carries any conviction.
-With the indefinite suspension of the Doha Development Round, North America and Europe have a clear mutual interest in increasing their leverage vis-à-vis Asia, in light of fundamental power shifts in the global economy.
-The United States and Europe are losing their economic lead over their Asian rivals, notably China and India, and were accordingly unable to engineer an acceptable outcome of the Doha Round discussions, as they did at the conclusion of the Uruguay Round in 1994.
-They failed signally to find common cause with Asia.
+A second factor in making for an EU decision to proceed is reflected in the fact that Brussels is no longer putting forward the Doha Development Round as a reason that a Canada-EU deal should not be discussed.
+With the indefinite suspension of the Round, North America and Europe have a clear mutual interest in increasing their leverage vis-à-vis Asia, in light of fundamental power shifts in the global economy.
+Yet they have failed signally to find common cause with Asia.
 Worse, they now risk being left outside the grand free trade arrangements that are being designed among themselves by China, India, the ASEAN group, and other Asian and now African countries.

 Asia would find it impossible to ignore a transatlantic free trade agreement, which would fundamentally transform the international economic dynamic.
 It would place, perhaps for the last time, ineluctable pressure on China, India, and others to negotiate seriously with a transatlantic bloc for fear of losing their competitive access to a newly integrated - and massive - North Atlantic economy.
 This same logic applied even when a Doha deal still looked possible.
 The logic is even more compelling in a world where the multilateral option is languishing.
-A transatlantic agreement could be the giant lever needed to move the world forward while North America and Europe still have influence.
-It might also just be the wake-up call that is needed to save the world trading system from drifting into irrelevance.
+A transatlantic agreement could be the lever needed to move world trade forward.

-If both Washington and Brussels do not yet view a full transatlantic agreement as an early possibility, that is another reason for Brussels to welcome, rather than shun, the prospect of an EU-Canada agreement.
-Europe could use the agreement as a reason for arguing that the United States should follow its two NAFTA partners in engaging in broad transatlantic negotiations.
-Certainly, US companies would be prompt in recognizing the fact that their Canadian and Mexican competitors had gained preferential access to the world's largest market.
-Washington would face strong pressure from its business community to strike a similar transatlantic agreement, as happened in response to the Canada-Chile and Mexico-Chile free trade agreements of a decade ago.
+A third consideration in Brussels may arise from the recognition that if a full NAFTA-EU agreement is not an early prospect, Europe could use a Canada-EU agreement as a reason for arguing that the United States should follow its two NAFTA partners in engaging in broad transatlantic negotiations.
+Certainly,

+US companies would be prompt to recognize the fact that their Canadian and Mexican competitors had gained preferential access to the world's largest market.
+Washington would face strong pressure from its business community to strike a similar transatlantic agreement, as happened in response to the free trade agreements between Chile and its two NAFTA partners, Canada and Mexico.